nixiz0/AI-Home-Lab-Catalog/README.md

 AI Home Lab Catalog helps people discover practical AI tools they can run locally or self-host at home.
 It is designed for both technical and non-technical users, with clear categories, search, favorites, and essential project details.

-The interface follows a dark arctic visual identity inspired by the Hey Initium channel design: black surfaces, icy blue accents, controlled gold highlights, and a clean futuristic layout.

 ## ⚡ Highlights

 - Curated catalog of local AI interfaces, inference servers, RAG tools, voice models, image generators, automations, and agent frameworks.